aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 1. Manually copy/paste the switch-basic-configuration to the devices.
 2. Run the playbook and push the generated configuration to the fabric.
-3. Login to a leaf device, for example, dc1-leaf1a and run the command `show bgp evpn summary` to view EVPN routes.
+3. Log in to a leaf device, for example, dc1-leaf1a and run the command `show bgp evpn summary` to view EVPN routes.

 The following error message is shown: